-Section A - Introduction and warnings A.1 This summary should be read as an introduction to the prospectus; any decision to invest in the securities should be based on consideration of the prospectus as a whole by the investor; where a claim relating to the information contained in the prospectus is brought before a court, the plaintiff investor might, under the national legislation of the Member States, have to bear the costs of translating the prospectus before the legal proceedings are initiated; and civil liability attaches only to those persons who have tabled the summary including any translation thereof, but only if the summary is misleading, inaccurate or inconsistent when read together with the other parts of the prospectus or it does not provide, when read together with the other parts of the prospectus, key information in order to aid investors when considering whether to invest in such securities.
+Secti Section A - Introduction and warnings A.1 Warning This summary should be read as an introduction to this Prospectus.
+Any decision to invest in the securities should be based on consideration of this Prospectus as a whole by the investor.
+Where a claim relating to the information contained in this Prospectus is brought before a court, the plaintiff investor might, under the national legislation of the Member States, have to bear the costs of translating this Prospectus before the legal proceedings are initiated.
+Civil liability attaches only to those persons who have tabled the summary including any translation thereof, but only if the summary is misleading, inaccurate or inconsistent when read together with the other parts of this Prospectus or it does not provide, when read together with the other parts of this Prospectus, key information in order to aid investors when considering whether to invest in such securities.
 A.2 Subsequent resale of securities or final placement of securities through financial intermediaries Not applicable.
 GCP Infrastructure Investments Limited (the "Company") is not engaging any financial intermediaries for any resale of securities or final placement of securities after the publication of this document.

-Section B - The Company B.1 Legal and commercial name GCP Infrastructure Investments Limited.
+Secti Section B - The Company B.1 Legal and commercial name GCP Infrastructure Investments Limited.
 B.2 Domicile and legal form, legislation and country of incorporation The Company is a closed-ended investment company incorporated in Jersey under the Companies (Jersey) Law, 1991, (as amended) and is a certified fund pursuant to the CIF Law and the Jersey Listed Fund Guide.
 Its registered office is situated at 12 Castle Street, St. Helier, Jersey JE2 3RT.
 B.5 Details of any group of which the Company forms part Not applicable.
 The Company is not part of a group.
-The Company merged with its wholly-owned subsidiary, GCP Infrastructure Asset Holdings Limited, on 30 September 2015.